Remote Wuppertal – a project by Rimini Protokoll

-The artist collective Rimini Protokoll invites citizens on a group audio tour developed by Stefan Kaegi and directed by Jörg Karrenbauer.
+The artist collective Rimini Protokoll invites citizens on a group audio tour developed by Stefan Kaegi and directed by Jörg Karrenbauer with a Sounddesign by Nikolas Neecke.
 Remote X tours from city to city like a mobile laboratory, having previously visited Lisbon, London, New York, Zurich, Vienna and many others.

-Starting out at the Sonnbonn Protestant Cemetery, Remote Wuppertal connects the future Pina Bausch Centre with many other places in Wuppertal.
+Starting out at the Sonnborn Protestant Cemetery, Remote Wuppertal connects the future Pina Bausch Centre with many other places in Wuppertal.

-On 1, 17 and 24 September we are also offering an English version of the tour.
+On 24 September we are also offering an English version of the tour.

 I look forward to welcoming you there!

 Coordinator and Director of the preparatory phase of the Pina Bausch Centre